How to create Lawn Stripes

 A little bit of planning goes a long way when it comes to lawn striping.

-Simple Stripes: Mow around the edge of your lawn first, then mow in opposite directions for the remainder of the lawn.
+Simple Stripes: You need to mow in opposite directions until you reach the end of your lawn, then mow around the edge of your lawn to create the perfect border.
 Make sure that the mower overlaps the previous strip a little as this will prevent leaving uncut strips across the lawn.

 Checkboard Stripes: This is the same process as the above.
 Once you have completed from ‘north to south’, position the mower at the top of your lawn and start the exact same method ‘east to west’.
 Going around the perimeter again will ensure a neat and tidy border.